Adesewa-Akinteye/Numerist/README.md

 - An in-app ads can be created on instantsnaps for users to take a look at the just launched ribbon app, use and get points which can be redeemable at a point, with the high rate of audience on instantsnap, the surge for install and sign up will be high if this is done.
 However more enticing features should be worked on before proceeding with this so users see a reason to stay active.
 - An algorithm can be built to give users a pop message on best time to post according to their region or time zone, whenever they want to post for more engagement.

-## Risk of Delay
-There are chances of more users not installing nor signing up with the app as the rate gradually reduces over the month, the earlier to take action, the better.